 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, an enlarged prostate or trouble urinating, glaucoma, lung or breathing problems (such as asthma), stomach or bowel problems, or thyroid problems.
-Tell your doctor if you have a history of head injury or drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, an enlarged prostate or trouble urinating, glaucoma, heart disease, lung or breathing problems (including asthma), pancreas problems, stomach or bowel problems, or thyroid problems.
+Tell your doctor if you have a history of head injury, seizures, or drug or alcohol addiction.

 - This medicine may cause the following problems:

 - Increased risk of overdose, which can lead to death

 - Low blood pressure

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.